-At the crack of dawn my sister and me would be up, waking our favorite uncle (only for the beach Sundays, please!
+At the crack of dawn, my sister and I would be up, waking our favorite uncle (only for the beach Sundays, please!
 We could afford to be picky.
-We had 5 uncles you see!) from the deep slumber he had fallen into just a couple of hours ago.
+We had 5 uncles, you see!) from the deep slumber he had fallen into after returning home from a night of partying just a couple of hours ago.

-When he was finally up, the yelling to friends, who lived across the road, would start waking at least half the neighborhood in the process.
+When he was finally up, we started yelling for friends, who lived across the road.
+I am sure all that yelling meant that we woke up at least half the neighborhood in the process.

 After collecting our friends and assorted beach paraphernalia we would finally drive off, waving wildly to the milkman and the paperboys who, I’ll let you know, were rude enough to never, ever wave back.

-The beach being around 10 hops, skips and jumps from the house, we were there even before we realized it.
-We shot out of the car, squealing (I wonder why we did that) like little pigs and embraced the sand like we had never seen a beach before!
+The beach was around 10 hops, skips, and jumps from the house, we were there even before we realized it.
+We shot out of the car, squealing (I wonder why we did that) like little pigs, and embraced the sand as if we had never seen a beach before!

 With floats on, we pretended to be expert surfers and rode the (imaginary) waves.
 We then chased the impish waves to the shore and competed with the wind.
-In between all of this, we also injested a lot of the salt water and had marathon coughing, sputtering fits!
-When the water tired us out, we built sand castles that would make any architect proud, complete with moats et all.
-Seashells adorned our necks and hair as we pretended to be mermaids.
+In between all of this, we also ingested copious amounts of salt water and had marathon coughing and sputtering fits!
+When the water tired us out, we built sand castles that would make any architect proud, complete with moats et al. Seashells adorned our necks and hair as we pretended to be mermaids.

-Mums Sunday siesta was rudely interrupted (at 7 you didn’t even know the word ‘compassion’ existed) as we ran through the house (I still wonder why we did this too) spreading sand everywhere with Mum and the maids running right behind us, pleading then yelling with us to ‘go straight to the bathroom!’
-Bathed, clean and exhausted we would fall into welcome slumber, and usually sleep the whole day away.
+Mum’s Sunday siesta was rudely interrupted (when you are 7 years old you didn’t even know the word ‘compassion’ existed) as we ran through the house (I still wonder why we did this too) spreading sand everywhere with Mum and the maids running right behind us, pleading then yelling with us to ‘go straight to the bathroom!’
+Bathed, clean, and exhausted we would fall into welcome slumber, and usually sleep the rest of the day away.